 The Agricultural Board provides the register of organic farming for updating the data on agricultural holdings with organic farming once a year.

-The population register of the Ministry of the Interior provides data for updating the data on holders of agricultural holdings twice a year.
+The Population Register of the IT and Development Centre of the Ministry of the Interior provides data regularly for updating the data on holders of agricultural holdings.